[HISTORY: Adopted by the Town Board of the Town of New Lebanon as indicated in article histories. Amendments noted where applicable.]

 - Any single or multiple, contiguous or noncontiguous parcel or parcels that together represent all that real property within the boundaries of the Town of New Lebanon currently used for agriculture farm operations or upon which agriculture practices are being utilized or upon which agriculture farm operations or agriculture practices may in the future be established or utilized.

-Farmers, as well as those employed or otherwise authorized to act on behalf of farmers, may lawfully engage in agricultural practices or an agricultural farm operation within the Town of New Lebanon at any and all such times and at all such locations as are reasonably necessary to carry on an agricultural farm operation or agricultural practice.
+Farmers, as well as those employed or otherwise authorized to act on behalf of farmers, may lawfully engage in farm operations within the Town of New Lebanon at any and all such times and at all such locations as are reasonably necessary to carry on a farm operation.
 In determining the reasonableness of the time, place and methodology of such operation, due weight and consideration shall be given to both traditional customs and procedures in the agricultural industry as well as to advances resulting from increased knowledge or improved technologies.

 No person, group, entity, association, partnership or corporation shall engage in any conduct or act in any manner so as to unreasonably, intentionally, knowingly and/or deliberately interfere with, prevent, or in any way deter the practice of farming within the Town of New Lebanon.